Pelvic Floor Physical Therapy

 |---|---|

-![]() We work with children age 5 and up, but we're happy to begin earlier at age 4 to offer helpful education. | ![]() We also see kids with constipation. |
+![]() We work with children age 5 and up, but we're happy to begin earlier at age 4 to offer helpful education | ![]() We see kids who struggle with constipation |

 |---|---|

-![]() Leakage during play. | ![]() Kids presenting with withholding behaviors or holding maneuvers. |
+![]() Abdominal pain | ![]() Kids presenting with withholding behaviors or holding maneuvers |

-![]() We see kids with a history of bowel or bladder surgeries or other medical problems. | ![]() We see kids who are constantly cleaning. |
+![]() And kids with a history of bowel or bladder surgeries or other medical problems |

 We Play

-![]() Our play suits your child's unique challenges. | ![]() We may work on strenthening their back. |
+![]() Our play suits your child's unique challenges | ![]() We may work on strengthening their back |

 |---|---|

-![]() Coordination. | ![]() And many more! |
+![]() Body awareness | ![]() And many more! |

-![]() Specific pelvic floor play can include many things, such as breathing awareness. | ![]() Teaching organ anatomy. |
+![]() Pelvic floor play can include many things, such as breathing awareness | ![]() Organ anatomy |

 |---|---|

-![]() We will give mom or dad a food diary to fill out. | ![]() Teach potty stuff in a fun way. |
+![]() The therapist may give mom or dad a food diary to fill out | ![]() Learning optimum toileting posture |

-![]() Teach how to do "belly big, belly round". | ![]() We will look to see if orthopedic factors are affecting their pelvic floor, |
+![]() Learning how to do "belly big, belly round" when pushing to have a bowel movement | ![]() Finding out if orthopedic factors are affecting their pelvic floor |

-![]() and their pelvic floor. | ![]() We may utilize surface EMG biofeedback so they can see how their pelvic floor works on a computer screen. |
+![]() The therapist may utilize surface EMG biofeedback so they can see on a computer screen how their pelvic floor works | ![]() How to relax their pelvic floor while urinating |

-![]() We will teach them how their pelvic floor works with their bladder using a balloon. | ![]() How good posture will help the food go down. |
+![]() Learning how to not strain | ![]() How good posture will help the food go down |

-![]() We will encourage crossed-legged sitting vs w-sitting. | ![]() We will do fun strengthening exercise to help the pelvic floor, |
+![]() We will encourage crossed-legged sitting vs w-sitting | ![]() We will do fun strengthening exercise to help the pelvic floor |

-![]() We will teach them a belly massage. | ![]() And explain how slowing down will make their organs happy. |
+![]() Learn how to do a belly massage | ![]() Learn how slowing down will make their organs happy and work better |

-![]() We will also use gentle visceral manipulation to calm their nervous sytem and mobilize their organs. | ![]() And after every visit we hope their life may feel just a tiny little bit easier. |
+![]() The therapist may use gentle visceral manipulation to calm their nervous sytem and mobilize their organs | ![]() And through every visit aiming to make their life just a tiny little bit easier |

 A screen for pelvic floor dysfunction: